michaelsund/twitchwatch2/README.md

 v1.0.3

 **Development Notes**
-To run the client you need to register a application at twitch.tv under your own account.
+To develop the application further you need to register a application at twitch.tv under your own account since i wont be sharing my own key.
 Then copy the application key and create the file "config.json" with the following {
   "key": "your_application_key"